kristindong/Citibike/README.md

 ## Summary and Recommendation

 Based on this dataset, Citibike usage appears to be predominantely driven by relatively young, male subscribers.
 Most trips are short, lasting 17.5 minutes on average.
-During the work week, usage is heaviest during morning and evening commuting times, while weekend usage is much lighter more evenly distributed throughout the day.
-Usage patterns appear to be consistent across genders, although usage volumne is considerably lower for female than male.
+During the work week, usage is heaviest during morning and evening commuting times, while weekend usage is much lighter and more evenly distributed throughout the day.
+Usage patterns appear to be consistent across genders, although usage volume is considerably lower for female than male.

 To gain further insight into usage patterns and help determine optimal bike quantity and placement, the following analyis/visualization are recommended:
 1. Average trip duration by day of week and start hour, segmented by user type